cloudmesh/classes/docs/source/assignments.rst

     scientific report should describe a) What you did b) results obtained and c) Software documentation including how to install, and run it.
-If c) is longer than half a page and can not be reproduced with shell scripts or easy to folow steps you will get points deducted.
+If c) is longer than half a page and can not be reproduced with shell scripts or easy to follow steps you will get points deducted.

-Work Breackdown:
+Work Breakdown:
     This document is only needed for team projects.
 A one page PDF document describing who did what.
 It includes pointers to the git history that documents the statistics that demonstrate not